AVCLVB

 Timeline Scheduler

-Song mode is disabled.
-Switch to Song to enable scheduling and automation.
+Timeline editing is off in Live session.
+Switch Session to Song to arrange clips and automation.

 sec